Code of Student Rights and Responsibilities

 - The Hearing Authority's determination shall be made on the preponderance of evidence, on the basis of whether it is more likely than not that the Respondent violated the Code.

-A digital recording of all hearings will be recorded by the Dean of Student Services and/or the Hearing Authority.
+A digital recording of all hearings will be recorded by the Vice Chancellor of Student Services and/or the Hearing Authority.
 The record shall be the property of the University.
 No other party will be allowed to make a separate recording of any type.
-Both parties to the proceeding will have access to inspect the digital recording, at the office and the discretion of the Dean of Student Services, and pursuant to the restrictions applied by the Dean of Student Services and this Code.
+Both parties to the proceeding will have access to inspect the digital recording, at the office and the discretion of the Vice Chancellor of Student Services, and pursuant to the restrictions applied by the Vice Chancellor of Student Services and this Code.

-The Hearing Authority will provide the Dean of Student Services with the parties CRF which will outline the Hearing Authority’s finding on responsibility and Consequences.
-The CRF will also include a written summary of the Hearing Authority’s rationale for its finding of responsibility and Consequences.
-Following completion of a CRF, the Respondent will receive an outcome letter from the Dean of Student Services, summarizing any charges and Consequences resulting from the conduct Adjudication process.
+The Hearing Authority will provide the Vice Chancellor of Student Services with the parties CRF which will outline the Hearing Authority’s finding on responsibility and Educational Consequences.
+The CRF will also include a written summary of the Hearing Authority’s rationale for its finding of responsibility and Educational Consequences.
+Following completion of a CRF, the Respondent will receive an outcome letter from the Vice Chancellor of Student Services, summarizing any charges and Educational Consequences resulting from the conduct Adjudication process.

-Except in the case of a Student charged with failing to obey the summons of a Hearing Authority or University Official, no Student may be found to have violated the Code solely because the Student failed to appear for a hearing.
+Except in the case of a student or Student Organization charged with failing to obey the summons of a Hearing Authority or University Official, no student or Student Organization may be found to have violated the Code solely because the student or Student Organization failed to appear for a hearing.
 In all cases, the information in support of the charges shall be presented and considered.

 The University records of a Student may be placed on a hold under this Code when a Student: